-Activity Rule Coastal Classification Standards/terms/conditions Matters of control/discretion Policy 7.5.11.1, Haio management area - Classification Cultural as, to mis, as many to matters of control alone and reference Maintenance, alteration or extension of an existing lawfully established structure within the Port excluding (a) any seaward extension of the Main Breakwater or Lee Breakwater; (b) extension of any structure seaward of the Main Breakwater or Lee Breakwater; or within 200 m perpendicular from mean high water springs of Ngāmotu Beach; and any associated: a occupation of space in the common marine and coastal area; b disturbance of the foreshore or seabed; c deposition in, on or under the foreshore or seabed; and discharge of sediments and activity does not come within or comply with Rule 36.
+Activity Rule Coastal management area Classification Standards/terms/conditions Matters of control/discretion Policy reference Maintenance, alteration or extension of an existing lawfully established structure within the Port excluding (a) any seaward extension of the Main Breakwater or Lee Breakwater; (b) extension of any structure seaward of the Main Breakwater or Lee Breakwater; or within 200 m perpendicular from mean high water springs of Ngāmotu Beach; and any associated: (c) occupation of space in the common marine and coastal area; (d) disturbance of the foreshore or seabed; (e) deposition in, on or under the foreshore or seabed; and (f) discharge of sediments and activity does not come within or comply with Rule 36.
 Note: If the activity does not meet the standards, terms and conditions in this Rule refer to Rule 40.
-39 Port Controlled Port launching or berthing structures are not extended by greater than 50m, or, for other port structures, the structure envelope, including length, width and height, does not increase beyond 10% of the original size within a five year period the activity does not have an adverse effect on significant indigenous biodiversity, including those identified in Schedule 4 [Significant indigenous biodiversity]; the activity does not have a significant adverse effect on the values associated with taonga species identified in Schedule 5 [Taonga species]; The activity does not have an adverse effect on the values associated with historic heritage identified in Schedule 6A and B [Historic heritage]; and the structure, when completed, does not prevent reasonable navigation between any existing launching, mooring or berthing facility and the Port entrance.
-Control is reserved over: a location, method, timing and notification of works; b design, construction, maintenance and decommissioning of structure; c effects on other authorised structures or activities; c effects on water quality; e effects on natural character, features and landscapes values effects on indigenous biodiversity values; c effects on cultural and historic heritage values; effects on amenity values, including surf breaks; effects of occupation on public access; effects on navigation; effects of noise and light; monitoring and information requirements; m duration of consent; and review of consent conditions.
-General Policies 1 to 24 and Activity-based Policies 25, 34, 37, 39, 40, 42, 43, 44, 45, 47, 52 Maintenance, alteration or extension of an existing lawfully established structure within the Port and any associated: !a occupation of space in the common marine and coastal area; 40 Port Restricted discretionary Discretion is reserved over: (a) location, method, timing and notification of works; (b) design, construction, maintenance and methods available for decommissioning of structure; General Policies 1 to 24 and Activity-based Policies
+39 Port Controlled (a) Port launching or berthing structures are not extended by greater than 50m, or, for other port structures, the structure envelope, including length, width and height, does not increase beyond 10% of the original size within a five year period (b) the activity does not have an adverse effect on significant indigenous biodiversity, including those identified in Schedule 4 [Significant indigenous biodiversity]; (c) the activity does not have a significant adverse effect on the values associated with taonga species identified in Schedule 5 [Taonga species]; (d) The activity does not have an adverse effect on the values associated with historic heritage identified in Schedule 6A and B [Historic heritage]; and (e) the structure, when completed, does not prevent reasonable navigation between any existing launching, mooring or berthing facility and the Port entrance.
+Control is reserved over: (a) location, method, timing and notification of works; (b) design, construction, maintenance and decommissioning of structure; (c) effects on other authorised structures or activities; (d) effects on water quality; (e) effects on natural character, features and landscapes values (f) effects on indigenous biodiversity values; (g) effects on cultural and historic heritage values; (h) effects on amenity values, including surf breaks; (i) effects of occupation on public access; (j) effects on navigation; (k) effects of noise and light; (l) monitoring and information requirements; (m) duration of consent; and (n) review of consent conditions.
+General Policies 1 to 24 and Activity-based Policies 25, 34, 37, 39, 40, 42, 43, 44, 45, 47, 52 Maintenance, alteration or extension of an existing lawfully established structure within the Port and any associated: (a) occupation of space in the common marine and coastal area; 40 Port Restricted discretionary Discretion is reserved over: (a) location, method, timing and notification of works; (b) design, construction, maintenance and methods available for decommissioning of structure; General Policies 1 to 24 and Activity-based Policies

-Activity Rule Coastal management area Classification Standards/terms/conditions Matters of control/discretion Policy reference is disturbance of the foreshore or seabed; deposition in, on or under the foreshore or seabed; and discharge of sediment and does not come within or comply with Rules 36 or 39. (c) effects on other authorised structures or activities; (d) sediment movement and erosion; (e) effects on water quality; (f) effects on natural character, features and landscapes values (g) effects on indigenous biodiversity values; (h) effects on cultural and historic, heritage values; (i) effects on amenity values, including surf breaks; (j) effects of occupation on public access; (k) effects on navigation; (l) effects of noise and light; (m) monitoring and information requirements; (n) duration of consent; and (o) review of consent conditions.
+Activity Rule Coastal management area Classification Standards/terms/conditions Matters of control/discretion Policy reference (b) disturbance of the foreshore or seabed; (c) deposition in, on or under the foreshore or seabed; and (d) discharge of sediment and does not come within or comply with Rules 36 or 39. (c) effects on other authorised structures or activities; (d) sediment movement and erosion; (e) effects on water quality; (f) effects on natural character, features and landscapes values (g) effects on indigenous biodiversity values; (h) effects on cultural and historic, heritage values; (i) effects on amenity values, including surf breaks; (j) effects of occupation on public access; (k) effects on navigation; (l) effects of noise and light; (m) monitoring and information requirements; (n) duration of consent; and (o) review of consent conditions.
 25, 34, 35, 36, 37, 38, 39, 40, 41, 42, 43, 44, 45, 47, 48, 49, 52